Decoding Gray Matter: large-scale analysis of brain cell morphometry to inform microstructural modeling of diffusion MR signals: Materials and Methods

-In this work the cells were first decomposed into their principle projections, by identifying the projections originating from the soma, and persistence barcodes from these projections were identified.
-The identified barcodes were used to create persistence images for each cell type (Fig.\ref{fig:mesh1}).
-These images visualize the persistence of components based on their birth and death lengths.
-To enhance smoothness, Gaussian smoothing was applied, and the images were normalized so that the sum of their entries equaled one
+These barcodes retain rich structural information and can be used to categorize and identify cell types \cite{kanari2019objective}.
+In our work, each cell was first decomposed into its principal projections by identifying dendritic projections emanating from the soma.
+Persistence barcodes were then computed for each projection and used to generate persistence images (Fig. \ref{fig:mesh1}), which visualize the distribution of persistent features by their initiation and termination lengths.
+To improve visual smoothness, kernel density estimation was applied, and each image was normalized so that the sum of its pixel values equaled one.

-Comparisons were made between persistence images by computing the global topological distance, D, between images,
+Comparisons were made between persistence images by computing the global topological distance \cite{kanari2018topological}, D, between images,

-This topological distance was calculated for cell types with in species and also cell types between species.
+where $celltype1 $ and $ celltype2 $ are the two persistence images being compared.
+With D ranging from zero, the persistent images are identical and over lab completely, to two, the persistent images share no overlab or similarity.
+This topological distance was calculated for cell types within species and also cell types between species.